cass-kul/cass-kul.github.io/_exercises/8-microarchitecture.md

 {% endif %}

 ### Exercise 3.2
 Assume there is no forwarding in the pipelined processor.
-Indicate hazards and add `nop` (no operation) instructions to eliminate them.
+Indicate hazards and add `nop` instructions in the program to eliminate them.

 {% if site.solutions.show_session_8 %}
 #### Solution